 But today, due to a global economy driven by wealth and greed, humans are destroying the environment and with it the natural balance of give-and-take between man and nature.
 Generally, worldwide, we are taking from the Earth far more than we are giving back to Her through respect and love.

 At the same time, the indigenous cultures of the world—the groups who hold the ancient wisdom and in many cases still practice the ancient healing rituals that are so desperately needed—are disappearing.
-For example, National Geographic states that 20% of the Amazon rainforest has been cleared in the past 40 years, and another 20% could be lost over the next 20 years.
-The areas that are being cleared include the ancestral territory of many indigenous tribes that depend entirely on the surrounding environment for their food, water, medicines, and general health and well-being.
-As these people are increasingly threatened, their populations decline and their traditions become diluted as they are exposed to the modern world.
+For example, National Geographic states that 20% of the Amazon rainforest has been cleared in the past 50 years.
+The areas that are being cleared include the ancestral territory of many Indigenous communities that depend entirely on the surrounding environment for their food, water, medicines, and general health and well-being.
+As Indigenous people are increasingly threatened, their populations decline and their traditions become diluted as they are exposed to the modern world.
 Their young people may trade in the traditional language, songs, and prayers for a modern education and the ability to speak Spanish or English.
 And as the older generations die off, worlds of ancient knowledge are being lost or abandoned.

 What happens as these important rituals are lost?
 What is the effect on the Universe when fewer and fewer people are left who know the ancient ways of singing and dancing to honor the ground that we walk upon and the animals and plants that provide our nourishment?